2023 Solar Incentives Guide for Bedford, OH - Tax Credits & Rebates

 EcoWatch's Bedford, OH Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with the company that installed your solar system, or any local Bedford solar installer, can help you learn what incentives you can apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with a representative from the company that installed your solar system, or any local Bedford solar installer, can help you understand what incentives you can apply for.

 How long until the federal solar tax credit ends?